tmobile/magentaA11y/_checklist-native/sheet.md

 - **SwiftUI**
   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
+- The state of the sheet is implied when the sheet opens, and the initial focus lands on the invisible dismiss button.
+- For a sheet with adjustable height, the action to increase sheet height or decrease sheet height must be announced when the user is interacting with the sheet grabber.

 - **UIKit**
+  - The accessibility label or value must be updated with each interaction with the sheet grabber to adjust the sheet height.
-  - For enabled: Set `isEnabled` to `true`.
+  - For enabled state of the button that activates the sheet: Set `isEnabled` to `true`.
-  - For disabled: Set `isEnabled` to `false`.
+  - For disabled state of the button that activates the sheet: Set `isEnabled` to `false`.
 Announcement for disabled is "Dimmed".
     - If necessary, you may change the accessibility trait of the button to `notEnabled`, but this may overwrite the current accessibility role of the button.
 - **SwiftUI**
-  - For selected, use `accessibilityAddTraits(.isSelected)`.
+  - The open and closed state of the sheet is implied when the user's initial focus is on the invisible dismiss button, and when the user closes the sheet with the invisible dismiss button.
-  - For disabled, use view modifier `disabled()`.
+  - For disabled state of the button that activates the sheet, use view modifier `disabled()`.

 ### Focus
 - Use the device's default focus functionality.
-- Consider how focus should be managed between child elements and their parent views.
+- When the sheet is closed, the focus should return to the triggering element.
+- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When a menu, picker, or modal is closed, the focus should return to the triggering element.

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`